-Content and Media items are not stored in the git repository.
-These needs to be transferred directly from the Umbraco backoffice using the "Queue for Transfer" option.
-Once a content editor has all the items needed for a transfer (which could be just a single item) they will use the Deployment Dashboard in the Content section to transfer the items in the queue.
+Content and Media items are not stored in the Git repository.
+These need to be transferred directly from the Umbraco backoffice using the Queue for Transfer option.
+Once a content editor has all the items needed for a transfer, they will use the Deployment Dashboard in the Content section to transfer the items in the queue.

 Transfer Content and Media

-Moving your content and media between your environments is done through the Umbraco backoffice.
+Moving your content and media between your environments is done through the Umbraco Backoffice.
 You can transfer content from one environment to another, e.g. from Local to your Development environment.
 You also have the option to restore content and media to your Local or Development environment from your Live or Staging environment.

 Transferring and restoring content and media is the same whether you are working between Local and Cloud or you are working between two Cloud environments.

 |Config file change||Yes|

-|File change - fx css-file||No|
+|File change - Example: css-file||No|

 |Content and/or Media transfer||No|

-From the Umbraco Cloud Portal you can manually restart your environments.
+From the Umbraco Cloud Portal, you can manually restart your environments.

-You might notice a new file in your config folder called UmbracoDeploy.config.
-This files tells the deployment engine where to deploy to, it knows which environment you’re currently on (for example local or staging) and chooses the next environment in the list to deploy to.
+umbraco-cloud.json.
+This file tells the deployment engine where to deploy to, it knows which environment you’re currently on (for example, local or staging) and chooses the next environment in the list to deploy to.